 Knowledge Panel results are part of Google’s Semantic Web search results, including a mix of result types such as Direct Answers, Structured Snippets, Rich Snippets, and are part of an evolution of search results happening at Google and Bing/Microsoft that go much beyond yesterday’s 10-Blue links.
 I’ll be following this post with one about the rich search results that show up in response to queries at Bing.

 The Google Knowledge Cards patent tells us that, “This invention generally relates to user interfaces for presenting search results.”

 Search results tend to require a searcher to review several snippets of information “for different links and/or clicking through to several websites.”

 Google Knowledge Cards are about the entities in sets of search results; the purpose behind this patent involving knowledge cards is to provide a factual response to a query showing different aspects related to a “single conceptual entity.”
 Interestingly, Google uses a Card type interface that seems to be more geared toward mobile search results than desktop results like Google Now Cards are.

-Query Answers that provide knowledge cards are different than a Direct Answers to a natural language question, because They focuses upon providing information about a specific entity.
+Query Answers that provide knowledge cards are different than a Direct Answers to a natural language question because They focus upon providing information about a specific entity.
 Rather than an answer to a particular question.

-What is contained in a knowledge card?
+What is contained in knowledge cards?

 - facts and